teamniteo/handbook/5_People/salary-system.md

 ## Salary Formula

-Our salary formula consists of three variables: Base Salary for the role, Location Factor, and Years Bonus.
+Our salary formula consists of three variables: Base Salary for the role, Location Factor, and Years Factor.

 This is the Salary Formula:

 ```
-(Base * Location) + (Base * Years Bonus (%))
+(Base * Location) + (Base * Years Factor (%))
 ```

 ### Base Salary